 Dentures in Bloomingdale, IL

-The right plan depends on how many teeth are missing, whether any healthy teeth remain, how secure you want the fit to feel, and what kind of maintenance makes the most sense for your daily life.
+The right plan depends on how many teeth are missing, whether healthy teeth remain, how secure you want the fit, your bone and gum health, and what kind of daily maintenance fits your life.

-Last updated: March 2026 For patient education and tooth-replacement planning
+Last updated: April 2026 Patient education and treatment planning

 Which denture is right for me?

-Full dentures are used when all teeth in an arch are missing.
-Partial dentures may work when healthy natural teeth remain.
-Immediate dentures may help in selected extraction cases, while implant-supported options can offer more retention and stability.
+Full dentures replace all teeth in an arch.
+Partial dentures work when healthy natural teeth remain.
+Immediate dentures may suit extraction cases, while snap-in or implant-supported options offer better retention and stability.

 What affects timing

-The timeline depends on whether teeth need to be removed first, whether healing time is needed, and whether you are choosing a conventional or implant-supported option.
+Timeline depends on whether teeth need extraction first, whether healing time is needed before final fit, and whether a conventional or implant-supported route is chosen.

 Full vs partial dentures

 Full dentures replace all teeth in the upper arch, lower arch, or both.
-Partial dentures are used when some healthy natural teeth remain and can help support the plan.
-The best choice depends on your current tooth loss, gum health, bite, and long-term goals.
+Partial dentures are used when some healthy natural teeth remain and can help stabilize the prosthesis.
+The choice depends on tooth loss, gum health, bite, and long-term goals.

 Do dentures look natural?